-- 1) An alternative style of thesis can only be submitted where (i) the Faculty in which the candidate is registered offers this format of submission and has an approved protocol in place; and (ii) the supervisory team supports this format of submission and is satisfied it is appropriate and meets the protocol in place for that Faculty. - 2) Any candidate wishing to submit an alternative style of doctoral thesis which includes published material must discuss this with their Supervisory team at an early point in the candidature so that appropriate support and advice can be given.
-The final decision on the format of submission and whether an alternative style of thesis will be presented is required on the examination entry form. - 3) In the relevant section of the examination entry workflow the Supervisory team must provide support for the submission of a doctoral thesis including published material and indicate that this is appropriate in this case.
+- An alternative style of thesis can only be submitted where (i) the Faculty in which the candidate is registered offers this format of submission and has an approved protocol in place; and (ii) the supervisory team supports this format of submission and is satisfied it is appropriate and meets the protocol in place for that Faculty. - 2) Any candidate wishing to submit an alternative style of doctoral thesis which includes published material must discuss this with their Supervisory team at an early point in the candidature so that appropriate support and advice can be given.
+The final decision on the format of submission and whether an alternative style of thesis will be presented is required at the examination entry stage. - 3) In the relevant section of the GRAD examination entry workflow the Supervisor(s) must provide support for the submission of a doctoral thesis including published material and indicate that this is appropriate and that the publication status of the papers already meets the minimum requirements set out by the Faculty.
 The Supervisory team must also ensure that the nominated examiners are happy to examine this style of thesis submission.

-Publication-based thesis format can be an alternative to those students who from the outset seek to report their research as journal articles.
-It is not intended to be a default format for all students: for many students the standard chapter format thesis will remain the choice.
+Publication-based thesis format can be an alternative to those students who at an early stage in the candidature seek to report their research as journal articles.
+It is not intended to be a default format for all PGRs: for many PGRs the standard chapter format thesis will remain the most appropriate choice.